 \section{Abstract}

 A causal-net is a finite acyclic directed graph.
-In this paper, we introduce a category, denoted as $\mathbf{Cau}$, whose objects are causal-nets and morphisms between two causal-nets are the functors between their path categories.
-It is called causal-net category and in fact the Kleisli category of the "free category on a causal-net" monad.
-First, we motivate the study of $\mathbf{Cau}$ and illustrate its application in the framework of causal-net condensation.
-We show that there are exactly six types of indecomposable morphisms, which correspond to exactly six conventions of graphical calculi for monoidal categories.
-Then, we study several composition-closed classes of morphisms in $\mathbf{Cau}$, which characterize interesting partial orders among causal-nets, such as coarse-graining, merging, contraction, immersion-minor, topological minor, etc., and prove several useful decomposition theorems.
-Finally, we introduce a categorical framework for minor theory and use it to study several types of generalized minors.
+In this paper, we introduce a category, denoted by $\mathbf{Cau}$ and called causal-net category, whose objects are causal-nets and morphisms between two causal-nets are the functors between their path categories.
+The category $\mathbf{Cau}$ is in fact the Kleisli category of the "free category on a causal-net" monad.
+Firstly, we motivate the study of $\mathbf{Cau}$ and illustrate its application in the framework of causal-net condensation.
+We show that there are exactly six types of indecomposable morphisms, which correspond to six conventions of graphical calculi for monoidal categories.
+Secondly, we study several composition-closed classes of morphisms in $\mathbf{Cau}$, which characterize interesting partial orders among causal-nets, such as coarse-graining, merging, contraction, immersion-minor, topological minor, etc., and prove several useful decomposition theorems.
+Thirdly, we introduce a categorical framework for minor theory and use it to study several types of generalized minors in $\mathbf{Cau}$.
 In addition, we prove a fundamental theorem that any morphism in $\mathbf{Cau}$ is a composition of the six types of indecomposable morphisms, and show that the notions of coloring and exact minor can be understood as special kinds of minimal-quotient and sub-quotient in $\mathbf{Cau}$, respectively.
 Base on these results, we conclude that $\mathbf{Cau}$ is a natural setting for studying causal-nets, and the theory of $\mathbf{Cau}$ should shed new light on the category-theoretic understanding of graph theory.